ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 ### Getting array's length

-Arrays have several functions to streamline the processing of any gameplay-data you need.
+Arrays have several functions to streamline the processing of any gameplay data you need.

-Firstly, there is a `length` property, which is the number of elements in the array.
+First, there's the `length` property, which is the number of elements in the array.

 How can it be used?
 Say you want to limit the amount of junk in your player's inventory: